michaelorella/lignin-kmc/README.md

 ## Pull Requests
 Pull requests are always welcome for suggestions to improve either the code or usability.
-Before submitting the pull request, please ensure that your standalone code is working properly.
+Before submitting the pull request, please ensure that your standalone code is working properly by both running the existing tests and adding tests of any new functionality.

 # License
 MIT © Michael Orella